A Wizard in Rhyme: Geography

 Note: There are some inconsistencies with the actual name of Britain and Ireland in the series.
-In book 4, Matthew mentions that the countries England, Scotland and Ireland are respectfully named Angland, Scotia and Erie, yet in Book 6 Britain is called "Bretanglia," and Ireland, "Erin."
+In book 4, Matthew mentions that the countries England, Scotland and Ireland are respectively named "Angland", "Scotia" and "Erie", yet in Book 6 Britain is called "Bretanglia," and Ireland, "Erin."
 However, this may be Stasheff making reference to England and Scotland when referring to Angland and Scotia respectively, while Bretanglia refers to Great Britain as a whole.